RubiYH/RubiYH/README.md

 IT-Maniac who loves computer
 ----------------------------

 Started coding as a hobby since 2017.
-Dreaming and striving to be a Developer.
+Dreaming and striving to be a Developer.

 *   🌍  I'm based in Seoul, South Korea
 *   ✉️  You can contact me at [imrubi5555@gmail.com](mailto:imrubi5555@gmail.com)